core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : 5.03 "Service Unavailable".
 Service could not perform the operation.

-The following example shows an endpoint updating it's registration at an RD using this interface.
+The following example shows an endpoint updating its registration at an RD using this interface.